VishvasBachute/pdsnd_github/README.md

 ### Description
 Import US bike share data and answer interesting questions about it by computing descriptive statistics.
+Take input from user to analyse for perticular city and date.

 ### Files used
 bikeshare.py
+ - conatines python code

 chicago.csv
 newyork.csv
 washigton.csv